-5 Foods Making Your Oily Skin Worse
+The Foods Making Your Oily Skin Worse

-Shiny skin—the kind that isn't the product of your $50 highlighter from Sephora—can not only look unappealing, but can also cause painful and unphotogenic zits that can instantly ruin your selfie and rain on your confidence.
-If you're sick and tired of lugging around blotting sheets, spending big bucks on foundation powders, and washing your face religiously, you may want to reconsider another everyday staple: your diet.
+Shiny skin—the kind that isn't the product of your sparkly highlighter from Sephora—can not only look unappealing, but can also cause painful and unphotogenic pimples that can instantly ruin your selfie and rain on your confidence.
+If you're sick and tired of lugging around blotting sheets, spending big bucks on foundation powders, and washing your face religiously with no results, you may want to reconsider another everyday staple: your diet.

 Low-Fat Dairy Milk

 "Foods such as bagels, oatmeal, pretzels, pasta, and cereal, have been proven to accelerate the skin's aging process and wreak havoc on the skin, causing acne and rosacea," says weight loss expert Tasneem Bhatia, MD, AKA Dr. Taz.
 "Even the self-proclaimed 'healthy' cereals with whole grains, which are lower in glycemic index, can be stocked full of wrinkle-inducing glucose."
 And science supports this: In a 10-week study of people with mild to moderate acne, Korean researchers discovered that the participants who ate a low-glycemic diet had less severe acne than those on a high-glycemic diet.

 "Many find that their acne, rosacea or eczema clears up when they give up meat," Susan Tucker, holistic nutritionist and founder of Green Beat Life, explains.
 In fact, replacing red meats with lean omega-3-rich proteins can help reduce acne's severity.
-In a 2012 study published by Lipids in Health and Disease, researchers found that participants who suffered from moderate to severe acne drastically improved their condition by supplementing their diets with omega-3-filled fish oil.
-Watch your T-zone mattify by sneaking this healthy fat into your diet with these Omega-3-Rich Foods.
+In a study published by Lipids in Health and Disease, researchers found that participants who suffered from moderate to severe acne drastically improved their condition by supplementing their diets with omega-3-filled fish oil.
+Watch your T-zone mattify by sneaking this healthy fat into your diet with these best omega-3-rich foods.

 Since soy contains estrogen-mimicking isoflavones, it can throw off your body's hormones, which often (and unfortunately) results in jawline breakouts that even the heaviest foundation can't conceal.
 Many mayos, commercially baked goods, potato chips, and even veggie burgers are blended with inflammatory soybean oil, so make sure to double check the ingredient list for this sneaky skin-wrecker.